Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/dynamics-explorables/content/posts/Advanced/bifurcation-homoclinic-orbit.md

 {{< plotly id="streamlinesWithManifolds" >}}
 {{< slider id="streamlinesWithManifoldsSlider" min="0.5" max="0.9" step="0.02" value="0.8" >}}

-At p = TODO, the stable and unstable manifolds meet and form a single orbit.
+At $p = 0.8$, the stable and unstable manifolds meet and form a single orbit.
 An orbit like this which starts at a critical point at returns back to it is called a homoclinic orbit.
 Similarly, a heteroclinic orbit is a trajectory which starts at one critical point and converges to another one.

 <!-- static image of homo/heteroclinic orbits -->